 Join Our Team

-The Chittenden County Opioid Alliance is seeking a full-time Project Director to reduce the opioid use disorders in Chittenden County using a Collective Impact approach.
-Our ideal candidate is a collaborative, enthusiastic, self-starter who has strong experience in facilitating and aligning efforts among diverse organizations and individuals under one structure.
+The Chittenden County Opioid Alliance is seeking a full-time Executive Director to reduce the burdens of opioids in our community by creating a coordinated system of care to prevent addiction, treat individuals and their families suffering from substance use disorder and support recovery.
+Our ideal candidate is a collaborative, enthusiastic, self-starter who has strong experience facilitating and aligning efforts among diverse organizations and individuals under one structure.

 There are many existing substance abuse resources available in the Chittenden County community: